Dhar01/Dhar01.github.io/_posts/2020-10-09-shodan-walkthrough.md

 # Task 05

 Shodan has a limit on the free user account.
-It has an API, use it for more searches. (will be updated: more on shodan API)
+It has an API, use it for more searches.